gaopeng5/DMGM/README.md

-Deep Masked Graph Matching for Correspondence Identification in Collaborative Perception.
+The dataset for ICRA 2023 paper: "Deep Masked Graph Matching for Correspondence Identification in Collaborative Perception"
-The dataset is coming soon.